Amoral (band): Disbandment

 On 27 July 2016, the band announced that they would be disbanding at the beginning of 2017:

 "It is with heavy hearts that we announce that we've decided to disband Amoral.
 This was not an easy decision, as this band has been such a huge part of our lives (in the case of Ben and Juhana, for about 19 years!), but yet it felt like it was time.
 Constantly conflicting schedules and a fading interest in touring in some members have made the band run at half-speed.
 Amoral is not a "half-speed" band.
 It's all or nothing.
 And, to be honest, the idea of starting something brand new after all this time has become very appealing...."

 Amoral had an "Old School Tour" in Finland in autumn 2016, where they played only the first three albums.
 The tour was closing the band's career as it started.
 The final show took place at Tavastia Club in Helsinki, Finland on 5 January 2017, together with all the members of the band's history.

+Reformation

+On 11 November 2024, the band announced that they reformed and would perform a series of concerts for the 20th anniversary of the album Decrowning in 2025, featuring the album's lineup that includes vocalist Niko Kalliojärvi, guitarist Silver Ots, and bassist Erkki Silvennoinen.

+Musical style

+The band's initial style was described as "Progressive, technical and melodic death-thrashing metal."
+Their fourth album, Show Your Colors, was an about-turn, replacing the dominance of death metal with a more melodic direction that includes the occasional sing-along chorus.
+Their final album before temporarily disbanding, In Sequence, marks the return of vocalist Niko Kalliojärvi and their deathly roots, while standing by their stylistic stance as a power metal band.
+Their deathly roots would be dominant again in the Decrowning 20th anniversary tour.